bradsaucier/bradsaucier/README.md

 ## Background and Boundaries

 I apply 22 years of USAF Combat Control operational risk management to software delivery and engineering leadership.
+The Evidence Locker demonstrates this methodology applied to software verification.
 This is personal work and does not represent any employer or agency.
 No proprietary, classified, sensitive, or export-controlled (ITAR or EAR) technical data is intended for publication here.

 ---